MicrosoftDocs/Viva/Viva/topics/topic-experiences-information-endusers.md

 Viva Topics is an AI-powered solution that empowers people with knowledge and expertise in the apps they use every day.
 More accessible knowledge and expertise can help people:
 - Spend less time searching for or recreating information that already exists

- People spend about an hour a day – or up to seven weeks a year – searching for or recreating information*
+ People spend about an hour a day—or up to seven weeks a year—searching for or recreating information.*

 - Work smarter by having access to the right information when it’s needed
 - Make better and faster decisions by easily accessing the organization’s knowledge and expertise